IOActive/HL7-Fuzzer/Readme.md

     MSH|^~\&|MegaReg|XYZHospC|SuperOE|XYZImgCtr|20060529090131-0500||ADT^A01^ADT_A01|01052901|P|2.5
     ```

-  * To have the ability to change the first segment ass the option --allparts 1
+  * To have the ability to change the first segment pass the option --allparts 1

     ```bash
     $ python3 hl7fuzz.py -f messages -s 100 --allparts 1  -d 192.168.1.3 -p 9550